crisperdue/prooftoys-site/content/using-proofbuilder.md

 When you hover the mouse over one of these menu items, the preview area shows a message like "needs user input".

-Note that the menu items offered are sometimes based on estimates that their action makes sense and can be done.
-When you hover over the item the proof builder tries actually performing the action.
-If the action cannot actually be done, the preview may be a message like "nothing to do", and choosing the item does nothing.
+The menu items offered are sometimes based on estimates that their action can be accomplished.
+When you hover over the item, the proof builder will try to actually perform the action.
+If the action cannot be done, the preview will be a message such as "nothing to do".
+In that case, choosing the menu item will do nothing.

 ### The menus